 Certain of the materials and products used in the development of Allied's Properties Under Development are sourced from third-party suppliers and manufacturers in China and elsewhere.
-This outbreak has resulted in the extended shutdown of certain businesses across the world which may in turn result in disruptions or delays to the supply of such materials and products including disruptions from the temporary closure of third-party supplier and manufacturer facilities and interruptions in product supply.
+The COVID-19 pandemic has resulted in the extended shutdown of certain businesses across the world which may in turn result in disruptions or delays to the supply of such materials and products including disruptions from the temporary closure of third-party supplier and manufacturer facilities and interruptions in product supply.
 Any disruption of Allied's suppliers and their contract manufacturers may have an impact on the planned development of Allied's Properties Under Development and related timelines.

 The duration of business disruptions and related financial impact of COVID-19 cannot be reasonably estimated at this time.
-In response to the recent outbreak, Allied has developed and implemented a plan to monitor and mitigate risks posed to its employees, users and business, including the measures described in Section I-Overview, under the heading "Business Environment and Outlook".
+In response to the pandemic, Allied has developed and implemented a plan to monitor and mitigate risks posed to its employees, users and business.
 However, no such plan can eliminate the risks associated with events of this magnitude, and much of the impacts will be the result of matters beyond Allied's control.
 There can be no assurance that the measures undertaken to date will eliminate the risk of disruption to Allied's business operations and development activity, and there can be no assurance that Allied's users will be able to maintain their business operations and continue to be able to pay rent in full, on a timely basis or at all.
 Such events could materially adversely affect Allied's operations, reputation and financial condition, including the fair value of Allied's properties.